anyonwiki/anyonwiki.github.io/index.md

 * [Conventions Used on this Wiki]({% link pages/Lists/Conventions.md %})

 # Contributing to the wiki
-You can contribute in multiple ways to the anyonwiki:
-1. Whenever you notice a result that seems strange, you can raise an issue on the [github page](https://github.com/anyonwiki/anyonwiki.github.io) or send an email to gXerXt.verXclXeyen@protonmail.com[^1].
-2. You can edit individual pages by forking the github repository and editing the pages on your own fork.
+You can contribute in multiple ways to the anyonwiki.
+Whenever you notice a result that seems strange, you can raise an issue on the [github page](https://github.com/anyonwiki/anyonwiki.github.io) or send an email to gXerXt.verXclXeyen@protonmail.com[^1].
+You can also edit individual pages by forking the github repository and editing the pages on your own fork.
 Once you're happy, create a pull request, and we will review the changes.
 If you plan to contribute a lot, contact gXerXt.verXclXeyen@protonmail.com[^1].

 While the wiki is mainly maintained by G. Vercleyen, any contributions are more than welcome. **Note that the anyonwiki does not claim to be error-free!** Use all data at your own risk, and please report any concerns.